wp-plugins/popslide/readme.txt

 == Frequently Asked Questions ==

-= Is this plugin a best popup plugin on the world> =
+= Is this plugin a best popup plugin on the world? =

 Why don't you check and tell me?
 (Rumors say yes)